 * Compare: One of the most comprehensive investigations done to date on aromatherapy failed to show any improvement in either immune status, wound healing or pain control among people exposed to two often-touted scents, lavender and lemon.
 They are two of the most popular scents tied to aromatherapy.
 "But the human body is infinitely complex.
 If an individual patient uses these oils and feels better, there's no way we can prove it doesn't improve that person's health," says William Malarkey, professor of internal medicine, and one of a troika heading the study.
 (Holland 2008).

+Postulated homeopathic strengths - also called potencies - are had by diluting a substance or liquid in several set ways.
 Two potency scales are in common use: the decimal, which proceeds by 1:10 steps, and the centesimal (1:100).
 Starting from the original "mother tincture" (in the case of a plant this is an alcoholic extract) a 1:10 or 1:100 dilution is made.
 This is succussed (shaken and diluted) and the resulting solution is known as the first potency.
 This now serves as the starting point for the next step of succession (diluting and shaking), which results in the second potency, and so on.
-The 1:10 potencies are usually indicated by x or D and the 1:100 by c; thus Aurum met (Gold) 6c means the 6th centesimal potency of the metal gold.
+The 1:10 potencies are usually indicated by x or D and the 1:100 by c; thus Aurum met (Gold) 6c means the 6th centesimal potency of the metal gold is used.
+There are few or no gold molecules back after a dilution process, and that is a good reason to call the remedies non-poisonous.
+It is also the reason why persons without an eye to the subtler sides to existence call them humbug.
+Some loosening-up might help them; who knows?
+[Dr Karin Lenger's research in a nutshell]

 Homeopathic "laws" that were not laws